bpg/terraform-provider-proxmox/README.md

 Then run `make example` to deploy the example resources.

-If you don't have free proxmox cluster to play with, there is dedicated [how-to tutorial](docs/guides/setup-proxmox-for-tests.md) how to setup Proxmox inside VM and run `make example` on it.
+If you don't have a free Proxmox cluster to play with, there is a dedicated [how-to tutorial](docs/guides/setup-proxmox-for-tests.md) on how to set up Proxmox inside a VM and run `make example` on it.

-## Future work
+## Future Work

 The provider is using the [Terraform SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2), which is considered legacy and is in maintenance mode.
-The work has started to migrate the provider to the new [Terraform Plugin Framework](https://www.terraform.io/docs/extend/plugin-sdk.html), with aim to release it as a new major version **1.0**.
+Work has started to migrate the provider to the new [Terraform Plugin Framework](https://www.terraform.io/docs/extend/plugin-sdk.html), with the aim of releasing it as a new major version **1.0**.

-## Known issues
+## Known Issues

-### Disk images cannot be imported by non-PAM accounts
+### Disk Images Cannot Be Imported by Non-PAM Accounts

 Due to limitations in the Proxmox VE API, certain actions need to be performed using SSH.
 This requires the use of a PAM account (standard Linux account).

-### Disk images from VMware cannot be uploaded or imported
+### Disk Images from VMware Cannot Be Uploaded or Imported

-Proxmox VE is not currently supporting VMware disk images directly.
+Proxmox VE does not currently support VMware disk images directly.
 However, you can still use them as disk images by using this workaround:

 ```hcl